Pre-Professional Physical Therapy Scholars

 - Pre-Professional Communities: series of workshops, events, classes, presentations, and activities designed to help strengthen the candidacy of students as they prepare for the graduate/professional school application process.

-- Access to pre-health advisors in the Office of Pre-Professional Advising for individual advising meetings
+- Access to pre-health advisors in the Center for Advising Resources and Support for individual advising meetings

 - Practice interviews for professional school